-The catch stitch is identified by the crisscross stitches great for front-facing fabrics and hemming lined garments.
-This stitch allows for a bit of a give and is also a great stitch to work on circular garments like tablecloths.
-Unlike most hand-sewn stitches, this particular type of stitch starts from the left.
-Learn more by reading this article from Megan Nielsen or by following these steps:
+The catch stitch is identified by the crisscross stitches, great for front-facing fabrics and hemming-lined garments.
+This hand stitching technique allows for a bit of a give.
+It is also a great stitch to work on circular garments like tablecloths.
+Unlike most hand-sewn stitches, this technique starts from the left.

-- Starting at the opposite end of where you would usually start, pull your threaded needle.
+- Starting at the opposite end of where you usually start, pull the thread or your threaded needle.

 - Make a diagonal stitch from where you popped your threaded needle to the other fabric.

 - Pull your threaded needle a small length away and make a diagonal stitch back to your starting fabric.

 - Get a bit of your fabric and continue making diagonal stitches until you’ve attached the two fabrics.